Sign Up for a Free Account

 Overview

-Automatic-voluntary dissociation is the differential completion of an action depending on the patient’s attention to the task.
-Activities can be performed either attentively (“voluntarily”) or inattentively (“automatically”).
-Thus, two kinds of automatic-voluntary dissociation can occur.
-The kind that is more often described refers to the patient’s inability to complete an action voluntarily (attentively), but successful or improved action completion when the task is approached automatically (inattentively).
-Less often described is the dissociation whereby activities are completed voluntarily, but not automatically, although this kind of dissociation is actually common.
-Recognizing automatic-voluntary dissociation in a patient may suggest potential methods for therapy for the concerned impairment, some of which have been developed.
-In this article, the author reviews the many different manifestations of this phenomenon and discusses its implications for patient management.
+Automatic-voluntary dissociation is the differential completion of an action depending on the patients attention to the task.
+Activities can be performed either attentively (voluntarily) or inattentively (automatically).
+Two kinds of automatic-voluntary dissociation can therefore occur.
+The first, which is more often described, pertains to the patients inability to complete an action voluntarily (attentively), but successful or improved action completion when the task is approached automatically (inattentively).
+The other kind, which is less often described, is the dissociation in which activities are completed voluntarily, but not automatically, although this kind of dissociation is actually common.
+Recognizing automatic-voluntary dissociation in a patient may suggest potential methods for therapy, some of which have been developed.
+This article reviews the many different manifestations of this phenomenon and discusses its implications for patient management.

 Key points